Matthew 4: Structure

-John Calvin's Commentary treats verses 1-4, 5-11, 13-16 and 18-25 as separate sections.
+John Calvin's Commentary treats verses 1–4, 5–11, 13–16 and 18–25 as separate sections.

 Temptation of Christ

-The section of this chapter dealing with the temptation of Jesus by Satan is unquestionably the best known and most studied portion.
-Satan tempts him three times: in 4:3 with food to relieve Jesus' fast, in 4:6 with testing God, and in 4:9 with control of all the kingdoms of the earth.
+In the first 11 verses of chapter 4, Jesus is led into the wilderness and fasts for 40 days.
+Satan ("the tempter", or "the devil") tempts Jesus three times: in verse 3 with food to relieve Jesus' fast, in verse 6 with testing God, and in verse 9 with control of all the kingdoms of the earth.

 Commentary

 There are a number of theories regarding the temptations.
 One suggests that the three temptations show Jesus rejecting various visions of the Messiah.
 In the first temptation he shows that he will not be an "economic" messiah, who will use his powers to feed the world's hungry.
 In the second that he will not be a miracle worker who puts on great spectacles, and the third that he will not be a political saviour but rather a spiritual one.
-Many scholars today reject this view.
-A popular theory today is that Jesus is demonstrating that he will not fail where the people of Israel did.
-There are several references to the period after the Exodus and this is the section of the scripture Jesus' draws his quotes from.
-In that section the Israelites anger God by testing him and they soon compromise their principles for political power, mistakes that Jesus does not make.
+There are several references to the period after the Exodus from Egypt; it is this section of the Hebrew Bible that Jesus draws his quotes from.
+In that section, the Israelites anger God by testing him and they soon compromise their principles for political power, mistakes that Jesus does not make.

 In the Gospel of Mark, chapter 1, the temptation narrative takes only two verses.
-Luke's account is quite similar to Matthew's, with only somewhat different wording and with the order of the second and third temptations reversed.
-It is thus widely believed that much of this section in Matthew came from the hypothetical document Q. Schweizer notes that Q likely contained little except the actual dialogue, as the extra information is quite different in the two gospels.
-Commentary writer David Hill argues that Mark is written in a manner which assumes his audience is already familiar with the temptation narrative, so this dialogue may have been widely known by the early Christians and thus not necessarily in Q.
+The Gospel of Luke's account is quite similar to Matthew's, with only somewhat different wording and with the order of the second and third temptations reversed.
+It is thus widely believed that much of this section in Matthew came from the hypothetical document Q. Eduard Schweizer notes that Q likely contained little except the actual dialogue, as the extra information is quite different in the two gospels.
+Commentary writer David Hill argues that Mark is written in a manner which assumes the author's audience is already familiar with the temptation narrative, so this dialogue may have been widely known by the early Christians and thus not necessarily in Q.

 Scholars generally consider Matthew's account to be more likely to be the original arrangement; however, Luke's version became more popular in the tradition.